vexelon-dot-net/e-additives.cli/README.md

 # Usage

-Look up and additive by its E number.
+Look up an additive by its E number.

     ead.py 951